Lightning Photography Guide (2024)

 big lightning

-Activity appeared to be focused by the presence of a wind farm some 8 miles out to sea.
-Some unbelievably crazy lightning strikes would hit the windmills and crawl under the updraft base.
+As the complex drew nearer, lightning activity appeared to be focused by the presence of a wind farm 8 miles out to sea.
+Some unbelievably crazy lightning strikes would hit the turbines.
 To this day I’ve still not seen better lightning than that evening and I would say that this was the moment that arguably cemented my love of lightning photography.
-I have been on the hunt ever since.

 the hunt begins

 The first was during a chase in New Mexico around the town of Hagerman.
 Timelapsing the slow and steady approach of a supercell, I managed to capture a fantastic strike hitting the end of the highway.
 The lightning from this storm was atypical of any I've come to expect around New Mexico - tall, straight out of the upper regions of the storm, vibrantly coloured with many branches.
-That same year I entered this image into the RMetS Weather Photo of the Year where it made the final.

 What is lightning anyway?